 This article keeps track of battery electric vehicle deliveries for Nio, Xpeng, Li Auto and Tesla on a quarterly and TTM basis.

-Nio is the biggest Chinese EV startup by market cap.
+Nio is one of the biggest Chinese EV startups by market cap.
 The company is founded in November 2014 in China and is traded on the NYSE with a ticker NIO.

 However, NIO’s stock is an ADS or American Depository Shares and 1 ADS is equivalent to 1 common stock but shareholders of ADS cannot vote.

 Nio designs, and develops, and jointly manufactures what it calls smart electric vehicles.

 It’s having the same business model as Tesla in which the company sells its vehicles directly to customers.

 The major difference between Nio and Tesla is that Nio’s vehicles are designed to have swappable batteries whereas Tesla isn’t.